-The Evangelical Theological College Bulletin

-Published Four Times a Year by the Board of Trustees

-3909 Swiss Avenue

-Entered as Second-Class Matter, at the Post Office at Dallas, Texas, under act of March 3, 1879.

-Volume 3

-JUNE, 1927

-Dallas, Texas

-Number 4
+Upper view: Union Terminal Station at which all trains arrive.

+Lower view: Main Street through which cars to the College pass.
+Transfer must be made at Main and Lamar Streets to the Swiss car from cars coming up from the Terminal.
+Leave the Swiss car at the corner of Washington Street and Swiss Avenue.

+∞

 LOCATION

 The College is situated on Swiss Avenue at St. Joseph Street in a good residential section of Dallas and close in to the business district of the city.
 The city of Dallas is located on the Trinity River in the famous black land belt of North Texas, and is the commercial distributing center of the Southwest.
 It is served by nine railways and six interurban electric lines; has 130 hotels, the largest containing 800 rooms; 200 churches; 80 private schools, colleges and universities; 72 newspapers, magazines and periodicals; over 700 factories; and 117 miles of street railway lines, serving a population of 285,000 in the city's corporate limits and immediate suburbs.

 THE CONTROL AND MANAGEMENT

 The Evangelical Theological College was founded in 1924 and incorporated under the laws of Texas by the temporary Board of Trustees.
 It is an independent institution, drawing its trustees, faculty and student body from the various evangelical denominations and fellowships.
 At the time of organization a formal creed covering the various departments of Christian doctrine was adopted, to which all the Trustees and all the members of the Faculty are required to subscribe annually.

 The control of the College is vested in the Board of Trustees.
 The details of the management of the College, however, are carried out by the Executive Committee of the Board of Trustees, which is composed of the Chairman of the Board, the President of the College, the Treasurer and two other members of the Board.
-The Executive Committee meets weekly and reports its actions to the Board of Trustees at its stated quarterly and ad interim meetings.
+The Executive Committee meets weekly and reports its actions to the Board of Trustees at the first meeting of the Board held thereafter.

+2

-CALENDAR 1927
+CALENDAR

+1928
-Tuesday, January 4 Christmas vacation ends.
-Tuesday to Saturday, January 18-22 Midyear examinations.
-Tuesday, January 22 2d semester begins.
-Tuesday to Saturday, May 3-7 Final examinations.
-Sunday, May 8, 4 P. M. Baccalaureate Sermon by the Reverend Leander S. Keyser, A.M., D.D.
-Monday, May 9, 1 P. M. Alumni banquet.

-8 P. M.
+Tuesday, January 3, 8 A. M. Christmas vacation ends.
+Tuesday to Saturday, January 16 to 21 Midyear examinations.
+Tuesday, January 24 2d Semester begins.
+Tuesday, April 24 Final examinations begin.
+Tuesday to Saturday, May 1 to 5 W. H. Griffith Thomas Memorial lectures.
+Saturday, May 5 Annual reception, conducted by the Ladies' Auxiliary.
+Sunday, May 6 Baccalaureate Sermon.
+Monday, May 7, 1 P. M. Alumni banquet.
+8 P. M. Annual Prayermeeting.
+Tuesday, May 8, 1 P. M. Annual Meeting of the Board of Trustees.
+8 P. M. Second Annual Commencement.
+Address to graduating class.
+Conferring of Degrees and presentation of Diplomas and Certificates.
+Saturday, September 29, 9 A. M. Opening of the 5th annual session, matriculation of students and assignment of rooms.
+Sunday, September 30

+Opening sermon.